-- Dual-write provides tightly coupled, near-real-time, and bidirectional integration between Finance and Operations apps and model-driven apps in Dynamics 365.
+- Dual-write provides tightly coupled, near-real-time, and bidirectional integration between finance and operations apps and customer engagement apps.
 This integration makes Microsoft Dynamics 365 the one-stop shop for all your business solutions.
 Customers who use Dynamics 365 Finance and Dynamics 365 Supply Chain Management, but who use non-Microsoft solutions for customer relationship management (CRM), are moving toward Dynamics 365 for its dual-write support.

-- Data from customers, products, operations, projects, and the Internet of Things (IoT) automatically flows to Common Data Service through dual-write.
-This connection is very useful for businesses that are interested in Microsoft Power Platform expansions.
+- Data from customers, products, operations, projects, and the Internet of Things (IoT) automatically flows to Dataverse through dual-write.
+This connection is useful for businesses that are interested in Power Platform expansions.

 - The dual-write infrastructure follows the no-code/low-code principle.
 Minimal engineering effort is required to extend the standard table-to-table maps and to include custom maps.

 - Dual-write supports both online mode and offline mode.
 Microsoft is the only company that offers support for online and offline modes.

 What does dual-write mean for developers and architects of customer engagement apps?